 Low.
-Within 40 feet, there are manmade or natural canals.
-Outfall of drains/canals is connected with different natural canal.
-This water body can be contaminated if generated waste from containment well or soak well get contact with road side drain water by runoff of precipitation.
-It will be possible because of containment well or soak well leakage or improper disposal of generated sewage waste from household toilets.
+Within 50 feet, there are manmade or natural drains.
+Outfall of manmade drains is connected with different natural canal.
+This water body can be contaminated if generated waste from containment well or sock well gets contact with road side drain water by runoff of precipitation.
+It will be possible because of containment well or sock well leakage or improper disposal of generated sewage waste from household toilets.
 But this chance is minimal.
 This impact is very much site specific & with proper management it is possible to mitigate.